Forest Green Rovers 3 Exeter City 3

-Off the M5, through Stroud, and the ground is in Nailsworth, a small village with a very steep hill on which the ground perches.
-Houses on one side (I suspect the site of the old ground); fields on the other.
-Charming English countryside or werewolf territory depending on your viewpoint.
-Most people seem to park on the housing estate over the road: we certainly did, and this left us in the mother of all gridlocks after the game.
+Off the M5, through Stroud, and the New Lawn is in Nailsworth – or rather on top of a hill that has Nailsworth at the bottom.
+Houses on one side (the site of the old ground) and fields on the other.
+Charming English countryside or werewolf territory, depending on your viewpoint.
+Most people seem to park on the housing estate over the road – we certainly did, and this left us in the mother of all gridlocks after the game.
 One way in, one way out.
-That proposed new ground begins to make sense.
+The current proposals for yet another new ground began to make sense.

-Forest Green are well known for being, well, green.
-They recycle like mad eejits and only sell vegan products: to reinforce these credentials the new ground will be built from houmus.
+As a result of Vince’s involvement, Forest Green are well known for being, well, green.
+They recycle anything that moves and only sell vegan products.
+To reinforce their hipster credentials the new ground will be built from houmus.
 Or something.
 As for the current one, well, it’s nice enough.
-One big side stand; two diddy end terraces, avec roof; one long side terrace, sans roof.
+One big side stand; two diddy end terraces, roofed; one long side terrace, unroofed.
 Today this held the best part of a thousand Exeter fans, who were clearly thrilled when the rain started.

 Flesh and wine

 Flesh, as I said, is banned.
-Had a pretty nice Indian bhajii thing from a stall outside the away end but it was downhill after that.
-All the pubs are in the village and John had a bowel complaint so clearly wasn’t up for hill walking.
+I had a pretty nice Indian bhajii thing from a stall outside the away end, but it was downhill (no pun intended) after that.
+All the pubs are in the village, and John had a bowel complaint so clearly wasn’t up for hill walking.
 Into the club at the ground, then, for some beer made without finings (or anything else remotely flavoursome).
-John’s poor bowel was not improved.
-I had heard great things about the quorn pies, but my only comment on mine is this – why are vegetarians obsessed with disguising vegetables as meat?
+John’s poor bowel wasn’t improved.
+I’d heard great things about the Quorn pies, but my only printable observation is this – why are vegetarians obsessed with disguising vegetables as meat?
 You don’t see us carnivores painting sausages orange and pretending they’re carrots.

 I like Exeter City.
-I was born in Exeter, used to write for their programme, and people in my family support them.
-So despite all the FGR fans we met being absolutely lovely (even the youths chanting about Cheltenham scum were quite endearing), I kind of wanted them to win.
+I was born in Exeter, I used to write for their programme, and most of my family support them.
+So despite all the Rovers fans we met being absolutely lovely (even the rural youths chanting about Cheltenham scum were quite sweet), I wanted them to win.

-Wearing unfamiliar purple to avoid their red and white clashing with FGRs’ green and black, they were behind to a one-on-one midway through the first half and under the cosh somewhat until some inspired subbing saw them equalise with a header, then go ahead with a thunderbolt ten minutes later.
+Wearing unfamiliar purple to avoid their red and white clashing with Rovers’ green and black, City went behind to a one-on-one midway through the first half.
+They were under the cosh until some inspired subbing saw them first equalise with a header, then go ahead with a Jayden Stockley thunderbolt ten minutes later.

 Teams and goals